BJP-JJP govt in hurry to get liquor factories running: Surjewala

-Senior Congress leader Randeep Singh Surjewala on Sunday hit out at the BJP-JJP coalition government in Haryana, saying it was in a hurry to get liquor factories running at a time when all its focus should have been in fighting COVID-19 and arming those who were at the forefront of this battle.
-"The Khattar-Chautala government, whose aim should be welfare of 2.5 crore people of Haryana, is in a hurry to get liquor factories running,” he said while addressing a press conference through video conference.
+The Congress on Sunday hit out at the BJP-JJP coalition government in Haryana, saying it was “in a hurry” to get distilleries reopen when it should have focussed on containing coronavirus and arming those at the forefront of this battle.
+"The Khattar-Chautala government, whose aim should be welfare of 2.5 crore people of Haryana, is in a hurry to get liquor factories running,” Congress chief spokesperson Randeep Singh Surjewala told reporters during a video-conference.

+Indian National Lok Dal leader Abhay Singh Chautala, whose nephew and Deputy Chief Minister Dushyant Chautala holds the charge of the excise department, was also critical of the state government, saying its priorities were misplaced.
+Chautala said rather than solving the problems of farmers related to procurement, “the government is more worried about those into liquor trade”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)